 Dream, Learn, Achieve

-The idea of the dreamcatcher accepting the good and warding off the bad in the lives of youth has shaped the Dreamcatcher Aboriginal Youth Conference.
-The Dreamcatcher conference’s message is of self-empowerment – Dream, Learn, Achieve.
+The idea that dreamcatchers accept the good and ward off the bad in the lives of youth has shaped the Dreamcatcher Aboriginal Youth Conference.
+The Dreamcatcher conference’s message is of self-empowerment—Dream, Learn, Achieve.

-Located at MacEwan University’s City Centre Campus in Edmonton, Alberta and hosted by the Faculty of Health and Community Studies, this youth conference has grown into one of the larger conferences of its kind in Canada.
+Located in the Robbins Health Learning Centre at MacEwan University’s City Centre Campus in Edmonton, Alberta and hosted by the Faculty of Health and Community Studies, this youth conference welcomes participants from communities across Canada.